This post may contain affiliate links. Please read my affiliate policy.

 More Apple Smoothie Recipes

-Now that you’ve got apples in your kitchen, why not whip up more delicious plant-based treats?
+Now that you’ve got apples in your kitchen, why not whip up more delicious green smoothies and plant-based treats?
 Aside from a green apple smoothie, here are a few other recipes I think you’ve got to try:

 Green Apple Smoothie